kraasch/neocal/README.md

 ## to-dos

+ - [ ] test for negative years, eg year -1 (do not let user navigate into pre-historic past).
+ - [ ] test for 5-digit years, eg year 10000 (do not let user navigate in post-historic future).
  - [ ] auto-update GUI when next day came.
  - [ ] extract the calendar array into the model.
- - [ ] make the model navigable via vim home row keys (hjkl).
-   - [ ] go to next month when leaving left or right.

 Later/maybe: